13 Steps for Communicating with Confidence

 9. Maintain a Positive Attitude

-You can’t underestimate the power of a positive attitude.
-A negative attitude can easily infect others around you, whereas emotionally intelligent people have an awareness of the moods of those around them.
+The infectiousness of a positive attitude shouldn't be underestimated.
+A negative attitude can easily affect others around you and create an uncomfortable work environment.
+Whereas emotionally intelligent people have an awareness of the moods of those around them.
 For example, working on this skill means you can read and understand body language better to know when to approach someone or how to best talk to them.

 10. Body Language and Mannerisms

-Roughly 60% of all human communication is nonverbal and 30% is your tone of voice.
-So that means that 90% of what you’re saying ain’t coming out of your mouth.
+Research shows that roughly 60% of all human communication is nonverbal and 30% is your tone of voice.
+So that means that 90% of what you’re saying isn't even through spoken language.

 11. Be Approachable